tmrts/flamingo/README.md

   It provides the necessary tooling for the job.
 It doesn't have long dependency chains like interpreted languages and it is fast.

-- Flamingo will essentially be a single binary coupled with all of its dependencies.
+- *Flamingo* will essentially be a single binary coupled with all of its dependencies.
 In addition, cloud images will be smaller as well.

-- Testability, Documentation and Extensibility is heavily emphasized in Flamingo.
+- Testability, Documentation and Extensibility is heavily emphasized in *Flamingo*.

 # Status

-Flamingo is in **Alpha** stage at the moment.
-Build images containing Flamingo as the default contextualization tool (swapped with cloud-init) will be available soon.
+*Flamingo* is in **Alpha** stage at the moment.
+Build images containing *Flamingo* as the default contextualization tool (swapped with cloud-init) will be available soon.
 In the meanwhile API is volatile, so expect changes!

 ## What has been done